edgarpf/aws-cda-tips/README.md

 - SQS guarantees delivery but there can be duplicates.

+- 30 seconds is the default timeout for visibility queue in SQS.

 - AWS SQS is PCI DSS certified.

 - 1 million requests are allowed in the free tier.